misterhat/mp3skull/README.md

 }
 ```

-*Note that the fields marked with *?* may be undefined for certain tracks.*
+*Note that the fields marked with ? prefixed may be undefined for certain tracks.*

 ### mp3skull(terms, [options], done)
 Search MP3 tracks on mp3skull.